-Welsh is not unaccustomed to success, as student-athletes and teams under his care have exceeded expectations and broken barriers throughout his 35-year career as a head coach.
+Welsh is not unaccustomed to success, as student-athletes and teams under his care have exceeded expectations and broken barriers throughout his 36-year career as a head coach.

-Since arriving at Notre Dame in 1985, Welsh has seen his teams post a 311-174 (.641) dual-meet record, while winning 21 league titles (Midwestern Collegiate - 15, BIG EAST - 5, North Star - 1) and taking second place on seven occasions (MCC - 2, BIG EAST - 5).
-His student-athletes also have been accomplished, earning 17 invitations to the NCAA Championships, gaining All-America honors on five occasions and winning 35 BIG EAST events.
+Since arriving at Notre Dame in 1985, Welsh has seen his teams post a 319-174 (.647) dual-meet record, while winning 22 league titles (Midwestern Collegiate - 15, BIG EAST - 6, North Star - 1) and taking second place on seven occasions (MCC - 2, BIG EAST - 5).
+His student-athletes also have been accomplished, earning 26 invitations to the NCAA Championships, gaining All-America honors on 11 occasions and winning over 45 BIG EAST events.

 With a victory over Penn State as part of the Shamrock Invitational on Jan.
-28, 2006, Welsh surpassed Dennis Stark's mark of 167 career dual-meet victories at Notre Dame.
+28, 2006, Welsh surpassed Dennis Stark's mark of 174 career dual-meet victories at Notre Dame.
 Stark, the only other head coach in Fighting Irish swimming and diving history, was at the helm of the program from 1958 until Welsh took over in 1985.

 The most apparent reality of the Welsh era at Notre Dame is the almost every-day occurrence that breaking University records has become.
 In his tenure, Welsh has seen his student-athletes break the Notre Dame record in every event -- on both the men's and women's sides -- on multiple occasions.
 In all, more than 200 University records have been set under Welsh's tutelage, with the bar continuing to be raised each season.
-The Irish established 12 marks during the 2004-05 and 2008-09 seasons alone and seven more in 2005-06, adding eight more in 2007-08 and an additional 12 in 2011-12 and nine more in 2012-13.
+The Irish established 12 marks during the 2004-05 and 2008-09 seasons alone and seven more in 2005-06, adding eight more in 2007-08, an additional 12 in 2011-12 and nine more in 2012-13.
 In the lists of the top 10 performers in each swimming event in Notre Dame men's history, no names remain from the pre-Welsh era.

 The Irish swimming and diving program entered a new era under Welsh, as well.
 In his first 17 years at Notre Dame, the men's swimming and diving team had little access to scholarship aide.
 The Notre Dame Athletic Department decided in December 2002 to fully fund all of its varsity sports, giving the Irish a tool with which to compete with the best schools in the nation.
 Working with a fully funded program, Welsh has welcomed some of the program's top freshman classes in recent years Notre Dame finished in the top four at the BIG EAST Championships in 16 consecutive seasons, including six runner-up results (1999, 2000, 2004, 2007, 2010 and 2011).
 The Fighting Irish finally broke through and captured the program's first BIG EAST title in 2005 by defeating Pittsburgh, the eight-time defending conference champion, by 275 points.
 Increased expectations were placed on the Irish in 2005-06 and the squad delivered with another BIG EAST title in dominating fashion, also accomplishing the feat in 2007-08, 2008-09, 2011-12 and most recently 2012-13.

 The Irish registered a banner campaign in 2010-11, as Notre Dame finished second at the BIG EAST Conference Championships.
 Even more, Frank Dyer became just the second Notre Dame swimmer - and first freshman - to represent the Irish at the NCAA Championships.
 The Fighting Irish went 6-4 during the dual meet portion of the schedule and received votes in the final CollegeSwimming.com Top 25 rankings.